RuthyYao/RuthyYao.github.io/_posts/2024-06-15-Streaming-Services-Acquisition-and-Conversion-Analysis.md

 Solution structure:
-* Using revursive cte to create a table that list out all the monthly payment shedule 2020
+* Using recursive cte to create a table that list out all the monthly payment schedule 2020
 * Use CASE statement to calculate the last date of their current plan.
-    * If the customer stay in the current plan until the end of 2020, the last date will be 2020-12-31.
+    * If the customer stays in the current plan until the end of 2020, the last date will be 2020-12-31.
-    * If the customer change the plan during the year, the last date will be last payment cycle date before he change to the next plan i.e the start_date + the month difference between the new plan start_date and the current plan start_date.
+    * If the customer changes the plan during the year, the last date will be last payment cycle date before he change to the next plan i.e the start_date + the month difference between the new plan start_date and the current plan start_date.
     * Annual plan is not applicable.
 * Select all the required columns to create a new table.